PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 ```

 ## Summary
 This host was interesting solely due to the potential that Scheduler service provided.
-By functioning like cron I was able to trigger a connection attempt at a 30second interval giving me persistence for as long as that job was running the same binary.
+By functioning like cron I was able to trigger a connection attempt at a 30 second interval giving me persistence for as long as that job was running the same binary.
 One thing I could have tried to do further was leverage templating in msfvenom to persist the binary with a backdoor added.
 All in all this was a fun way for me to continue experimenting with windows hosts.